arjungandhi/arjungandhi.com/content/projects/freelancing/urgent-diagnostics.md

 # The Blurb

-I was hired to develop an proof of concept web app for a company looking to automate the diagnosis process for urgent cares, with issues involving the ear, nose, and throat.
-I built a custom web over the course of 6 weeks and worked with the client to develop a proof of concept that was easy to show to future investors.
+I was hired to develop a Proof-of-concept web app for a company looking to automate the diagnosis process for urgent cares, specifically with issues involving the ear, nose, and throat.
+My client came to me with little preferred direction for the web app, with most of the focus being on the custom diagnostic algorithm he developed.
+I determined the direction of and built a custom web app over the course of 6 weeks and worked with the client to develop a proof of concept that was easy to show to future investors.

 # Features
   - login system for patient and provider